grunt-lucas/porytiles/README.md

 3. In Porymap, right click one of the map groups and create a new map called `PorytilesTestMap`.
 For this map's primary tileset, select `gTileset_PorytilesTest`.

-4. Run the following command:
+4. Run the following command, replacing `path/to/project` with the path to your project:

 ```
 ./release/bin/porytiles compile \